Learning passive policies with virtual energy tanks in robotics: Energy tanks meet RL

 We define the \textit{energy spent at step $k$} as the sum of the energies exiting the tank up to that step:

 Since with the update rule (\ref{eq:deltaenergy}) the sequence $\hat{e}_k$ is monotonically non decreasing, the task energy $e^*$ over a task with $N$ time steps can be simply calculated as

 We describe now two procedures combining the tank and the RL algorithm.
-The first one aims at passivizing a control policy which was previously learned agnostically to any passive design.
-The second exploits the tank architecture also in training phase, and produces by construction a passive learned policy.
+The first one aims at passivizing a control policy that was previously learned agnostically to any passive design.
+The second exploits the tank architecture also in the training phase, and produces by construction a passive learned policy.